james-ransom/auto-apply-gcp-iam-recommendations/README.md

 ignorelist | No | a comma delimited list. if one of these items are in the member name, this member will be ignored
 dryrun  | No | if "dryrun" is specified anywhere in the command arguments, nothing will be send to gcp and executed

-## ignorelist - a comma delimited list. if one of these items are in the member name, this member will be ignored
-## dryrun - if "dryrun" is specified anywhere in the command arguments, nothing will be send to gcp and executed

 Example with ignore list, no dryrun option:

 ```